apache/mxnet/docs/tutorials/python/kvstore.md

  [ 6.
 6. 6.]]
 ```

-## Interface for list key-value pairs
+## Handle a list of key-value pairs

-All operations introduced so far are about a single key.
+All operations introduced so far involve a single key.
 KVStore also provides
-the interface for a list of key-value pairs.
-For single device:
+an interface for a list of key-value pairs.
+For a single device:

 ```python
 >>> keys = [5, 7, 9]